dadadel/pyment/README.rst

         +++ b/test.py
         @@ -1,20 +1,22 @@
          def func(param1=True, param2='default val'):
-        -    '''Description of func with docstring groups style (Googledoc).
+        -    '''Description of func with docstring groups style.
-        +    """Description of func with docstring groups style (Googledoc).
+        +    """Description of func with docstring groups style.

         -    Params:
         -        param1 - descr of param1 that has True for default value.